 The dark web is a hidden corner of the internet offering maximum privacy to consumers from the prying eyes of governments and Internet Service Providers (ISPs) alike.

-In this way, marketers can harness the power of the dark web to gain insights about the needs and wants of current and prospective customers.
+In this way, marketers can harness the power of the dark web to gain insights into the needs and wants of current and prospective customers.
 They can use it as a market research tool, gathering data to inform stronger messaging in marketing their product or service.

 However, smart marketers are willing to give up these reservations and enter the dark web for useful purposes.
-It can be difficult to build your brand when you are not able to communicate with and gather insights on your target audience within the dark web.
+It can be difficult to build your brand when you are not able to communicate with and gather insights into your target audience within the dark web.

 Here are the top things all marketers should know about the dark web.

 This toolkit offers securely packaged utilities for accessing the dark web.
 For using the Tor network, marketers will need the Tor browser.
-They might also need invitations for accessing .onion domains present in the dark web, which differ from typical domains that exist outside of the dark web such as .com, .edu, .org, and so on.
+They might also need invitations for accessing .onion domains present on the dark web, which differ from typical domains that exist outside of the dark web such as .com, .edu, .org, and so on.

 Although this fact tends to be misunderstood by much of the public, a very small percentage of the traffic on the dark web is related to hidden/illegal services and drug markets.
 As the dark web is highly disorganized, so it is not always possible to find the kind of websites present in it.
 However, research has shown that dark web users are accessing much more than just websites that carry nefarious and illegal content.
-Companies researching and analyzing dark web sites saw that many of them are mirroring legal sites like social media platforms.
+Companies researching and analyzing dark websites saw that many of them are mirroring legal sites like social media platforms.